The wine trail summer 2016...

 While three grapes rule the highest percentages, there are several others; Arbane, Pinot Gris, Pinot Blanc and Petit Meslier.

-The area is a land based hierarchy similar to Burgundy and Alsace.
+Champagne uses a land-based hierarchy similar to Burgundy and Alsace.
 In all region sof France there is oversight by the INAO or institute national des appellations d’origine et de la qualite.
 Usually the rules state that as the quality level of the fruit increases say from village to premier cru to grand cru, the yields correspondingly decrease.
 This is the case in Alsace and Burgundy, champagne gets a pass.
 That is to say the yields are the same in all three levels of quality.

 It has become the choice of celebration for hundreds of years and we pay dearly for it, choose wisely, for there is no greater deception than a bad bottle of bubbles